Yayaka/Amorphos/specification/message.md

 #### Properties

 - MUST **sender** object
-  An object have following properties
+  An object which has following properties

   - MUST **host** string
     A sender host